everpub/openscienceprize/proposal.md

 * Travel and fees for team members to attend workshops, sprints, and community events to build contacts and recruit new contributors.

-* Organising our own event/workshop to engage with the community and build consensus on the specification and use-cases.
+* Organising hackathons to engage with the community and build consensus on the specification and use-cases.

 Cloud services for a live demonstrator.
 We will avoid buying physical